-In the framework of the Hightech Agenda Plus the Free State of Bavaria funds so called Lighthouse Projects through Munich Quantum Valley.
+In the framework of the Hightech Agenda the Free State of Bavaria funds so called Lighthouse Projects through Munich Quantum Valley.
 The Lighthouse Projects complement the research at Munich Quantum Valley towards the goal to develop, operate and provide access to quantum computers in Bavaria.

 Bavarian Universities and research institutions as well as industry partners are working together to investigate the entire range of quantum science and technologies.
 With their research they cover enabling technologies and theoretical foundations in the fields of quantum communication, quantum sensing and metrology, quantum simulation and quantum computing.